SARS-CoV-2 in Germany - Information

-The "Ordinance of the State Government on Infection Protection Measures against the Spread of the SARS-Cov-2 Virus" in the version from September, 2020 on in English, provided by the state of Baden Württemberg can be found in this pdf file.
+The "Ordinance of the State Government on Infection Protection Measures against the Spread of the SARS-Cov-2 Virus" in the version from 30 th November, 2020 on in English, provided by the state of Baden Württemberg can be found in this pdf file.
 The German version from 7th March 2021 can be found here.

 Note that some rules were slightly different in different states, in particular concerning the closure of universities.
 The link explains the new laws in German, but also provides information in foreign languages.

 The MPIA and also IMPRS, have been a virtual institute over the last months.
 This is a preventive measure and will apply initially for an undefinite period.
 The IMPRS Office can be reached via email.

 Concerning the lecturing, teaching activities at Heideberg University, we definitely could not return to normal university life at the semester start.
 The Heidelberg University starts to open step by step.

 Heidelberg University is now trying to offer as many face-to-face events in small groups – from laboratory courses to colloquia for examination candidates.

 Large-scale lecture courses will probably have to take place digitally.
 As far as is technically and organisationally possible, lectures will be available to students as a combination of physical events and digital formats.

 Here is a link to the Heidelberg University website on corona virus-related information which will be updated regulary.